christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Proto-Indo-European root for "Julius" (Iulius in Latin) is reconstructed as "yews", while the Proto-Indo-European root for "Jew" (Iudaeus in Latin) is also reconstructed as "yews".
 'Gaius' in the name Gaius Julius Caesar refers to his tribal affiliation in the Gallian (Gauls (Galli = Celt in Latin)) tribe.
 Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
 It all ties back to the Divine Julius cult.
 As explained in Chapter 1, Julius Caesar was a title, so Gaius Julius Caesar could conceivably translate to: King Jew of the Celtic tribe Galli.

-So, it seems that the Romans (in Anatolia) tried to subjugate the tribe that became modern jews by forcing an imperial cult on them and they got their identity from here.
+So, it seems that the Romans (in Anatolia) tried to assimilate the tribe that became modern jews by forcing their imperial cult on them and they got their identity from here.
 This is why several prominant members of this royal family identified as "Jews" despite being Aryan Sarmatians and Celtic Galatians.

 Further reading